Exclusive: Proksa discusses ring return, backs Eubank over Saunders

 Former world middleweight title challenger Grzegorz Proksa is back in action following a seventeen month absence on Saturday night as the now self-managed Pole takes on undefeated Maciej Sulecki.

 The 29 year-old, who lost out to the formidable Gennady Golovkin for the WBA and IBO championships in 2012, has parted ways with Matchroom Boxing is now ready to rebuild his career on home soil.

-Instead of choosing a routine return, hard-hitting Proksa faces 18-0 prospect Sulecki, a fighter who is rated number one in his native country and will be a test to see if ‘Super G’ can once again return to the top level.
+Instead of choosing a routine return, hard-hitting Proksa faces 18-0 prospect Sulecki.
+A fighter rated number one in his native country will test if ‘Super G’ can once again return to the top level.